sheehui/tp/docs/UserGuide.md

 ### Editing the data file

-Donnafin's data is saved as a JSON file `[JAR file location]/data/donnafin.json`.
+DonnaFin's data is saved as a JSON file `[JAR file location]/data/donnafin.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Donnafin will discard all data and start with an empty data file at the next run.